Call Our Travel Experts

 The Grand Palace

-The most striking feature of Bangkok Palace Thailand is the intricate architecture, which draws the attention of travelers from around the world.
+The most striking feature of Bangkok Palace Thailand is the intricate architecture, which draws the attention of travelers worldwide.
 Built in 1782, this Thailand Palace was used as the King's residence, his Royal Court, and the administrative seat of the government of the Thai King for 150 years.

 Overview of The Grand Palace